This information will help you prepare for your Bravo Capsule Test at Memorial Sloan Kettering (MSK).

 - When you lie down

-You will be given a receiver to wear on your waistband or belt.
-Keep the receiver within 3 feet of your body all the times.
+Keep the receiver on your waistband or belt within 3 feet of your body all the times.
+When you shower, keep the receiver near you in the bathroom.
 If it is too far away, it will beep.
 Do not let the receiver get wet.

 You may have some discomfort in your chest after your procedure.
 You can take acetaminophen (Tylenol®) to relieve this discomfort.

 The capsule will pass through your system and come out during a bowel movement, but you might not see it.

 Do not have magnetic resonance imaging (MRI) for 30 days after the capsule is placed.

 You will need to return the receiver and your diary to your doctor during your follow-up appointment, which will be 48 hours after your procedure.Back to top

 - A temperature of 101° F (38.3° C) or higher

 - Severe or constant stomach pain, hardness, or bloating